Venac/bookmaker/README.md

 # Spring Boot REST API for online betting

+JavaSE 1.8;
-JavaSE 1.8; Spring Tool Suite Version: 3.9.8.RELEASE
+Spring Tool Suite Version: 3.9.8.RELEASE;
+Server: Pivotal tc Runtime 9.0.13.B.RELEASE;

 REST API emulates an online bookmaker.
 Registered users can pick from a list of available sport matches to bet on.